 In the midst of excavating the floor of his former school (now workshop) in Carmarthenshire, Wales, Mike Watt found a coin dating back to 1863.
 “Apparently when they were building back then, they'd occasionally put a coin in the foundations as a good luck token,” he explains.
-Over 160 years later, the building is now home to Rural Kind, Mike’s company that he runs with his wife Nia.
+Over 160 years later, the building is home to Rural Kind, the company that Mike runs with his wife Nia.

 “We knew the school was going to close, so we kept our eye on it and hoped it would come up for sale,” says Mike.
 “Nia has close ties, having grown up in the area, and we’d always wanted a project.”
 Light pours in through the large arched windows of the former dining room, now Mike’s workshop.
 The space houses large tables supporting weighty rolls of waxed canvas from Scotland and old, trusted sewing machines, while spools of thread rhythmically punctuate the peg boards on the wall.

 The company began after Mike had seen some practical vintage bags that weren’t widely available at the time; he decided to make a similar one for himself, having learnt how to use his mother’s sewing machine when he was younger.
 Mike’s background isn’t in product design but in architecture, and he occasionally works on some small projects.
 “Architecture has faded away for me in the past couple of years and Rural Kind has become my full-time occupation.”